 A recovery program viewed by law enforcement agencies and the courts as

-a effective alternative sentencing program.
-Website offers a program
+an effective alternative sentencing program.
+A website offers a program

 description and related articles.

 Features the online Domestic Violence Abuse handbook.

 Some of the stores that I shop at that keep my ship floating lol will be shared below!